Have Questions? 888-508-6572

 Shed roof types are similar to flat ones but with a slight twist – they feature a slope to one side.
 Typically, the home will have one taller wall to accommodate this slope.
 These roofs are becoming increasingly popular with more contemporary homes due to their minimalist and modern appearance.

 This style is suitable for regions with high snow or rainfall, as the natural slope helps shed water.
-Shed roofs last about 15 to 30 years.
+Like other shapes, the actual performance depends on the roof system – the material, underlayment, and flashing details.
+Shed roofs can last about 15 to 30 years with asphalt shingles or low-slope membranes, and longer with premium materials.

 Pros: